+Have you discovered an HVAC water leak?
+Is there a musty odor coming from your utility room or has your energy bill spiked?
 Most people don’t associate condensation with winter weather, but several components in your heating equipment rely heavily on a condensate drain line.
 If the line or pan gets too full, clogged, or frozen, your home heating system can shut down.
 For help with your condensate drain, contact KS Services.
-As a trusted HVAC company near you, we offer NATE-certified technicians who can get your system’s condensate line repaired in no time!
+As a trusted Birmingham HVAC repair company near you, we offer NATE-certified technicians who repair your system’s condensate line in no time!

 What Does an HVAC Condensate Drain Pan Do?

 In your heating and cooling system, the temperature and humidity from outside have to be adjusted before it can be cycled throughout your home.
-Whether you are heating or cooling, condensation is generated inside your HVAC system.
-For the condensation to be removed, it has to drain off.
-The condensation is moved through the condensate drain line to the condensate drain pan.
+Whether you are heating or cooling, your HVAC system generates condensation.
+The condensation needs to drain.
+The condensation moves through the condensate drain line to the condensate drain pan.
 The pan then feeds the excess water outside.

 If you don’t know your furnace has a condensate drain line and pan, you may not realize problems can form inside your HVAC system and home.
 If you have problems with your HVAC condensate drain pan, you might notice some of these symptoms: